Jefferson49/RepositoryHierarchy/README.md

 + Show help link after label for delimiter expression.
 + Use truncated categories.
 The call number categories will be truncated and shown without the trunk.
 + Use truncated call numbers.
 The call numbers will be truncated and shown without call number category.
++ Allow renaming of call number categories.
+Will show an icon and a link for renaming.
++ Allow adding new sources to a call number category.
+Will show an icon and a link to add new sources.
 + Show the title of the sources.
 + Show the XREF of the sources.
 + Show the author of the sources.